wso2/docs-mi/en/docs/reference/mediators/data-mapper-mediator.md

 <td>Target output message type (XML/JSON/CSV).</br>
 <div class="admonition note">
 <p class="admonition-title">Note</p>
-<p>By default, the Output type is selected from the Output Schema if you have not provided.
-If you want to specify Output type, then you can specify it in WSO2 MI VSCode Extension.</p>
+<p>By default, the Output Type is selected from the output schema if you have not provided one.
+If you want to specify the Output Type, you can specify it in the WSO2 MI for VS Code extension.</p>
 </div></td>
 </tr>
 </tbody>